DETAILED ACTION

 As per claim 18, it recites A system for increasing an efficiency of a work vehicle having limitations similar to those of claim 4 and therefore is rejected on the same basis.

 Claim 5-6, 12-13, 19-20 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Yamazaki (US20150134162A1) in view of Phillips (US6583599B1).
+103 as being unpatentable over Yamazaki (US20150134162A1) and D'Amato (US20180215247A1) further in view of Phillips (US6583599B1).

 However, in the same field of endeavor, Phillips teaches wherein the threshold value corresponds to a capacity of a starter motor operationally coupled to the vehicle(Phillips: Col.3 Lines 48-58 “Another threshold greater than the engine running threshold is the boost off threshold (SOC_BOOST_OFF).
 When the energy storage device has a state of charge that is below the boost off threshold, the state of charge manager does not allow the starter/alternator 26 to act as a motor and boost the power output of the hybrid electric powertrain.
 The boost off threshold is set because if boost were provided from the energy storage device, the energy storage device would likely not have enough power after boosting to allow the engine to restart”).

-In regards to claim 6, Yamazaki teaches The method of claim 1, and Phillips further teaches wherein the energy storage device is electrically coupled to a starter motor that is operationally coupled to the vehicle(Phillips: Fig. 1 Element 34 and 26; Col. 3 Lines 8-12 “starter/alternator 26 is used as a starter during engine startup and as an alternator to supply power to recharge the batteries of the vehicle and to supply electrical loads.
+In regards to claim 6, the combination of Yamazaki and D'Amato teaches The method of claim 1, and Phillips further teaches wherein the energy storage device is electrically coupled to a starter motor that is operationally coupled to the vehicle(Phillips: Fig. 1 Element 34 and 26; Col. 3 Lines 8-12 “starter/alternator 26 is used as a starter during engine startup and as an alternator to supply power to recharge the batteries of the vehicle and to supply electrical loads.
 Clutch 28 also allows starter/alternator 26 to start the engine prior to engagement of the transmission”; Col.3 Lines 48-58 “Another threshold greater than the engine running threshold is the boost off threshold (SOC_BOOST_OFF).
 When the energy storage device has a state of charge that is below the boost off threshold, the state of charge manager does not allow the starter/alternator 26 to act as a motor and boost the power output of the hybrid electric powertrain.
 The boost off threshold is set because if boost were provided from the energy storage device, the energy storage device would likely not have enough power after boosting to allow the engine to restart”).
-The Examiner supplies the same rationale for the combination of references Yamazaki and Phillips as in Claim 5 above.
+The Examiner supplies the same rationale for the combination of references Yamazaki, D'Amato, and Phillips as in Claim 5 above.

 As per claim 12, it recites A vehicle having limitations similar to those of claim 5 and therefore is rejected on the same basis.